Cuomo: Protesters have 'civic duty' to get virus tested

 Protests have continued around New York despite state rules against gatherings of more than 10 people.

-Regions of the state outside of New York City have begun phasing in economic activity amid progress in slowing the spread of the virus.
-Fewer people are being hospitalized statewide for COVID-19 and the daily death toll was 52 on Wednesday, compared for almost 800 at the peak of the outbreak.
+Regions of the state outside of New York City have begun phasing in economic activity after progress in slowing the spread of the virus.
+Fewer people are being hospitalized statewide for COVID-19, and the recorded daily death toll was 52 on Wednesday, compared to 800 at the peak of the outbreak.

 The city is set to begin the first phase of its reopening Monday, which allows curbside retail, construction and manufacturing.